-For 2015-16 an amount of R91 million has been appropriated for the development of infrastructure assets.
-The water projects financed by Anglo American are ongoing totalling to R20 million, these projects are expected to be completed during the 2015-16 financial year.
+For 2015-16 an amount of R73 million has been appropriated for the development of infrastructure assets.
+The water projects financed by Ango American and Kumba are ongoing totalling to R44 million, these projects are expected to be completed during the 2015-16 financial year.
+The completion of the tow Watste Water Treatment projects are set to be completed during the 201516 financial years with financial assistance from SIOC.
 In the outer years this amount totals R49 million and R59 million respectively for each of the financial years.
-Smart metering system project financed partly by the municipality and the Department of Energy and implemented through SANEDI will receive the largest allocation of R27million , Waste water management services receives R5 million in 2015-16 followed by water projects valued at R10 million funded by the Department of Water Affairs.ICT infrastructure projects earmarked to enhance communication and integration of our financial operations from head office to satellite offices have also been included to enhance communication and improve effective customer service.).
-Upgrade of sports facilities also received a R 4.8 million allocation as per the MIG regulations that 15% of the annual allocations be used to upgrade community sports facilities.
+Smart metering system project financed partly by the municipality and the Department of Energy and implemented through SANEDI will receive the largest allocation of R27million , Waste water management services receives R5 million in 2015-16 followed by water projects valued at R10 million funded by the Department of Water Affairs.ICT infrastructure projects earmarked to enhance communication and integration of our financial operations from head office to satellite offices have also been included to enhance communication and improve effective customer service.).Upgrade of sports facilities also received a R 4.8 million allocation as per the MIG regulations that 15% of the annual allocations be used to upgrade community sports facilities.